Rainbow Class at Prince of Wales

 The children who attend Rainbow Class still remain part of their original class and stay with their class for many activities.
 The children are registered in their own class both in the morning and in the afternoon before coming to Rainbow.

 The group has breakfast during the morning session.
-This is a social time around a dining table sharing a meal.
+This is a social time around a dining table sharing a meal (following social distancing guidelines).
 It involves socialising, co-operating, taking turns, being last, speaking and listening and also having a small breakfast.

 The afternoons are usually devoted to developing children’s movement skills, knowledge and understanding of the world, creativity, games and role play, all of which involve sharing, collaborating and turn taking, vital for supporting the development of the child’s communication and social skills as well as building self-confidence and self-esteem.